PabloJM21/sales-data-cluster-analysis/README.md

-# ETL Pipeline for Manufacturers’ Shipments, Inventories, and Orders
+# Time series clustering for Manufacturers’ Shipments, Inventories, and Orders

-This project is an ETL pipeline that extracts data from a public API and transforms it for better analysis.
+This project consists of a clustering analysis on time series data corresponding to different manufacture categories.
+The goal is to compare different methods and find the most effective clustering technique, that attends to relevant features and performs meaningful data agrupations.

-The data extracted from the API corresponds to Manufacturers’ Shipments, Inventories, and Orders from the U.S. Census Bureau.
+The data is extracted from a public API and corresponds to Manufacturers’ Shipments, Inventories, and Orders from the U.S. Census Bureau.

 A more accurate description of the dataset can be found here: https://api.census.gov/data/timeseries/eits/advm3.html.